-First, the private key can be included in a certificate including the desired administrative information and the signature of a trusted third party.
+First, the public key can be included in a certificate including the desired administrative information and the signature of a trusted third party.
 A user can the verify himself the integrity of a certificate he got from the peer with which he wants to communicate, provided he already held the third party public key.
 The latter is usually embedded in another certificate.
-This gives birth to certificate authority hierarchies, with self-proclaimed47 certification authorities at the root.
-Afterwards, all the integrity guarantees associated to some user level certificate rely on the actual validation actions of these authorities (e.g. in person signature generation or alternatively remote identity card checking).
-This is the approach underlying the X.509 standard48.
+This gives birth to certificate authority hierarchies, with self-proclaimed 47 certification authorities at the root.